Banyc/Chatter/README.md

 - [ ] ~~Refactor `SocketBase` to accepting middle-wares~~
 - [x] Make the Three-way handshake service independence from `SocketBase`
 - [ ] Make encryption to be a middleware
+- [x] Make feedback service to be independent